We're Moving ... Again

 This is also a good time to clarify that you’ll have one Profile Explore for each of your user profile entity types.
 You say you’ve got 7 different entity types?
 Then you’ll have 7 different Explores.
 And, if you want, you can add a different set of attribute to each of those Explores.

-To add attributes to Customer Insights, start by contacting your Janrain representative and telling him or her what you’d like to do.
-In return, Janrain will export the schemas for all your entity types (or at least for those entity types containing attributes you want to add to Customer Insights).
-Janrain will then send you a spreadsheet (one for each entity type) that will look similar to this:
+To add attributes to Customer Insights, start by contacting your Akamai representative and telling him or her what you’d like to do.
+In return, Akamai will export the schemas for all your entity types (or at least for those entity types containing attributes you want to add to Customer Insights).
+Akamai will then send you a spreadsheet (one for each entity type) that will look similar to this:

 As you can see, there are four columns in this spreadsheet: